Small Business Retirement Plans in Tampa, FL

 • Create a Plan Document: Draft a written plan that details the terms of the plan, including contribution requirements and how benefits are calculated.

-• Permanence: A defined benefit plan needs to be in place for at least five years.
-Plans established that are quickly terminated are often red flags and open to regulatory scrutiny.
+• Permanence: A defined benefit plan needs to be in place for five years.
+Plans established that are quickly terminated are often signals and open to regulatory scrutiny.

 401(k) Plans

-401(k)s are available to firms of any size, and are highly flexible.
-Employees may defer their salary as contributions, and employers can make annual contributions.
+401(k)s are available to businesses of any size, and are highly adaptable.
+Employees may postpone their salary as contributions, and employers can make annual contributions.
 Most 401(k) plans come with significant tax planning advantages for both businesses and employees.
 They can include:

 Benefits of a 401(k) Plan

-• Higher Contribution Limits: For the current year, employees can contribute up to $twenty-three thousand dollars, with an additional $seven thousand five hundred dollars catch-up contribution for those aged 50 and older.
+• Higher Contribution Limits: For this year, employees can contribute up to $twenty-three thousand dollars, with an additional $7,500 catch-up contribution for those aged 50 and older.

 Setting Up a 401(k) Plan

-• Choose a Plan Provider: Select a provider that offers a range of investment opportunities, management assistance, and staff training.
+• Choose a Plan Provider: Choose a provider that offers multiple investment choices, administrative support, and employee education.

 Individual 401(k)

-This plan, also known as a Individual 401(k), is designed to provide the same benefits as a traditional 401(k), but specifically for individuals who are independent contractors, or whose only employee is their spouse.
-Each year, you can contribute up to the annual 401(k) limit, and the employer may make a non-elective contribution up to one-fourth of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
-Additionally, you have the option to open a Roth 401(k) account, or roll over pre-tax assets.
+Also known as a Individual 401(k), this plan is designed to offer the same benefits as a traditional 401(k), but for individuals who are independent contractors, or whose only employee is their spouse.
+Each year, you can contribute up to the annual 401(k) limit, and the employer may make a additional contribution up to 25% of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
+Another advantage of individual 401(k)s is that you can opt to open a Roth 401(k) account, or roll over pre-tax assets.

 Setting Up an Individual 401(k)